-With a handful of comparisons, we can see that the RTX 3050 does provide a an excellent performance per dollar value in comparison with some other market favorites.
+With a handful of comparisons, we can see that the RTX 3050 provides an excellent performance per dollar value compared with some other market favorites.

-The score per dollar of the RTX 3050 takes the third standing among these 7 cards, with only the GTX 1660 SUPER and the RTX 3060 beating it marginally.
+The score per dollar of the RTX 3050 takes the third standing among these seven cards, with only the GTX 1660 SUPER and the RTX 3060 beating it marginally.

-Older GPUs don’t stand a chance, as the newer cards almost always are released at close to their predecessor’s MSRP, with much higher performance.
+Older GPUs don’t stand a chance, as the newer cards are almost always released close to their predecessor’s MSRP, with much higher performance.

-The verdict here is that the RTX 3050 is a good card if we just talk about the value for money portion.
-The performance is great, the price is on the lower end, and not a lot is required in the system to run this card.
+The verdict here is that the RTX 3050 is a good card if we just talk about the value-for-money portion.
+The performance is great, the price is lower, and not much is required to run this card.

-There are alternatives like the 1660 SUPER that may perform slightly better in some games after overclocking while saving you some extra money.
+Alternatives like the 1660 SUPER may perform slightly better in some games after overclocking while saving you some extra money.

 Also Read: Is the GTX 1650 Good for Gaming?

-The card does come with PCIe 4.0 support with a faster memory speed than some of the more recent older gen cards.
+The card comes with PCIe 4.0 support with a faster memory speed than some of the older gen cards.
 But as far as the in-game performance is concerned, there is not much to show for it.
 On 1080p and 1440p (ultra settings), the card did perform well with great framerates, with some exceptions.

 Is the RTX 3050 a good budget-friendly gaming card, as advertised?
 The answer to this is yes.

-In other words, you wouldn’t need to pair it with a high performance Core i7 or a Ryzen 7 CPU to get its full potential.
-Even a Core i3 or a Ryzen 3 would suffice giving you an excellent overall budget build.
+In other words, you wouldn’t need to pair it with a high-performance Core i7 or a Ryzen 7 CPU to get its full potential.
+A Core i3 or a Ryzen 3 would suffice, giving you an excellent overall budget build.

 When should you buy it?
-Well, if you are on a tight budget, and looking for an RTX card for your system, the RTX 3050 is the most you can get for $249.
+If you are on a tight budget and looking for an RTX card for your system, the RTX 3050 is the most you can get for $249.

 You can also consider going for a card like 1660 SUPER to save some more cash with minimal compromise on performance.
-If you have a higher budget for the card, you should consider options such as the RX 6600, or the RTX 2060 (both above $320).
+If you have a higher budget for the card, consider options such as the RX 6600 or the RTX 2060 (above $320).

-The only issue with this card is that it will loose its relevance fairly quickly.
+The only issue with this card is that it will lose its relevance reasonably quickly.
 In other words, it will go obsolete fairly quickly.